-Institutions should periodically monitor and review their programmes of studies to ensure that they meet the objectives set and respond to the needs of students and society.
-Such periodic reviews should lead to a continuous improvement of the programme of studies.
+Institutions should periodically monitor and review their programmes to ensure that they meet the objectives set and respond to the needs of students and society.
+Such periodic reviews should lead to a continuous improvement of the curriculum.
 Any action planned or taken as a result must be communicated to all parties concerned.